ed-biz23/PS4-500-Million-Monitor/README.md

 # PS4-500-Million-Monitor

-Monitors GameStop, Walmart, Bestbuy and Target for specific products.
+Monitors GameStop, Walmart, Bestbuy, BhPhoto and Target for specific products.
 When the products become available, your default browser browser will open the link on the the new tab.

 # Requirements:
 <ol>